-Caffeine helps to burn more fat.
+3. Pre-workout caffeine helps burn more fat.
 A 1995 study showed that caffeine increases energy expenditure by up to 11% which helps burn extra calories and promote weight loss (9).

 Caffeine also increases adrenaline which helps break down fat cells faster.

 Another 2004 study showed that caffeine helps increase fat burning directly by up to 29% (10).